Executive Master of Health Administration Program: Advancing to Leadership

-- The student must meet with her/his faculty advisor and review the student’s plan of study if it differs from the standard shown above, in the Academic Programs: Curriculm section of this handbook.
+- The student must meet with her/his faculty advisor and review the student’s plan of study if it differs from the standard shown above, in the Academic Programs: Curriculum section of this handbook.

 - Receive a signature from the student’s advisor for any changes made to the plan of study.

-- Give a copy of the completed signed plan of study to the Student Services Office if it differs from the standard shown above in section Academic Programs: Curriculm section of this handbook.
+- Give a copy of the completed signed plan of study to the Student Services Office if it differs from the standard shown above in section Academic Programs: Curriculum section of this handbook.